After the Fall (2014 film)

-After the Fall, originally titled Things People Do, is a 2014 American drama film directed by Saar Klein and starring Wes Bentley, Jason Issacs, and Vinessa Shaw.
+After the Fall, originally titled Things People Do, is a 2014 American drama film directed by Saar Klein and starring Wes Bentley, Jason Isaacs, and Vinessa Shaw.
 The film had its premiere in the Panorama section of the 64th Berlin International Film Festival.
 The film had its premiere in theaters and VOD on December 12, 2014.
 The film received negative reviews.